cdktf/cdktf-provider-snowflake/docs/user.java.md

 - *Type:* java.lang.Number

-Specifies the number of minutes until the temporary lock on the user login is cleared.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the number of minutes until the temporary lock on the user login is cleared.

 To protect against unauthorized user login, Snowflake places a temporary lock on a user after five consecutive unsuccessful login attempts.
 When creating a user, this property can be set to prevent them from logging in until the specified amount of time passes.
 To remove a lock immediately for a user, specify a value of 0 for this parameter. **Note** because this value changes continuously after setting it, the provider is currently NOT handling the external changes to it.
 External changes for this field won't be detected.
 In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/user#mins_to_unlock User#mins_to_unlock}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/user#mins_to_unlock User#mins_to_unlock}

 ---